 | Eligible offences | Any | Any | Non-serious only |

-Get a detailed report showing how Canadian immigration law applies to your specific assault or domestic violence situation — with relevant IRPA sections, risk assessment, and recommended next steps.
+Get a detailed breakdown showing how Canadian immigration law relates to your assault or domestic violence situation, with relevant IRPA sections, complexity overview, and next steps reference.

 Don't guess at your admissibility.
-Use our free screening tool to understand how your assault or domestic violence record maps to Canadian law — anonymously, in minutes.
+Use our free explorer tool to understand how your assault or domestic violence record maps to Canadian law, anonymously, in minutes.